 Reaching over 11,000 feet and encompassing over 500 square miles, the Grand Mesa provides hundreds of hikes with the peace and tranquility you expect when spending time with nature.
 Only 45 minutes from Grand Junction, the top of the world’s largest flat-top mountain is an outdoor playground bursting with over 300 lakes and swimming with trout.
 Due to the expanse of this area, trails are never crowded, and a bonus – you can hike with your dog off leash.* Just be sure they are under good verbal control, especially due to the moose who thrive in this area.

 The most common way to access the Mesa is on Highway 65.
-Designated as a National Scenic Byway, Highway 65 starts in De Beque Canyon off I-70 and climbs upwards through a steep canyon before opening up to stunning vistas of the Mesa, the Valley, and Grand Junction.
+Designated as the Grand Mesa Scenic Byway, Highway 65 starts in De Beque Canyon off I-70 and climbs upwards through a steep canyon before opening up to stunning vistas of the Mesa, the Valley, and Grand Junction.
 Pull-offs provide convenient stops to take in the breathtaking views and snap a photo.

 Hike on Top of the World